Helperbird/website/src/pages/help/how-to-use-dictionary-app-in-helperbird.md

 url: /help/how-to-use-dictionary-app-in-helperbird/
 ---

-# Helperbirds' Define or Look up app

-## How define or look up any word or sentence
+## How define any word or sentence

 - First you need to download Helperbird.
 - Then you need to install it.